prgueza/test-course/docs/methodology/methodology.md

   data() {
     return {
-      counter: 0
+      count: 0
     }
   },

   mounted () {
-    this.counter = this.initialValue
+    this.count = this.initialValue
   },

   methods: {
     handleClick () {
-      this.counter++
+      this.count++
       this.$emit('count', this.count)
     }
   }